Betting On The Belmont Stakes

 The topic of fastest finishes in the Belmont Stakes cannot be brought up without mentioning the great Secretariat, whose astounding 2:24 record in the 1973 running of the Belmont Stakes still holds up today.
 However, there are more excellent horses who have rounded the track within these hallowed walls in New York, so let’s check out the top five!

 This is a very common prop betting opportunity within the horse racing betting community - you will often see Over/Under lines on the total amount of time it will take the winner of the Belmont Stakes to round the track.
-Nobody has come close to Secretariat’s time in years, but one thing to keep in mind is that this year, instead of being a 1.5-mile race, the Belmont stakes will be a 1 and 1/8th mile race.
-This will impact betting on these lines, so it’s important to know.
+Nobody has come close to Secretariat’s time in years, but some Belmont Stakes betting sites will offer odds on a new record being set.